sergiogrimaldo/Banderas-React/README.md

 ![](https://repository-images.githubusercontent.com/268180119/41965780-a2df-11ea-817e-f55c19de389e)
 ## Available Scripts

-In the project directory.. you can run:
+In the project directory. you can run:

 ### `yarn start`